kafi-anan-rafi/zing-frontend/README.md

 ## Zing Frontend:

-Zing is an Ecommerce platform.
-It is the Frontend application of the adanced Fullstack ecommerce application.
+Zing is an E-commerce platform.
+It is the Frontend application of the advanced Fullstack e-commerce application.

 ## Application Users: